Easter Offensive in southern Cambodia and the Mekong Delta: Hậu Giang

 While the battle at Kompong Trach was raging, the PAVN/VC initiated offensive activities in the Mekong Delta with a series of attacks on 7 April.
 Most of these attacks occurred in Chương Thiện Province.
-They were conducted by four local main force units, the 18B, 95B, D1 and D2 Regiments, which almost in unison endeavored to destroy all ARVN bases and outposts along the PAVN/VC communication routes.
+They were conducted by four local main force units, the 18B, 95A, D1 and D2 Regiments, which almost in unison endeavored to destroy all ARVN bases and outposts along the PAVN/VC communication routes.
 These routes originated in the large U Minh base area, ran through the provinces of Chương Thiện and Phong Dinh, then connected the Hậu Giang Province area (west of the Bassac River) with Tiền Giang Province (east of the Mekong River).

 Elsewhere in the Delta, PAVN/VC main force and local units also surfaced to put pressure on RF/PF forces in an attempt to disrupt the South Vietnamese pacification program.
 Despite the fact that these attacks were spread over a large geographical area, the PAVN/VC offensive affected only remote outposts and territorial forces, almost to the exclusion of ARVN main force units.

 To help maintain tactical balance for MR-4, U.S. tactical air and B-52 strikes, which had not been used in the Delta since the beginning of 1972, resumed in support of ARVN forces at Kompong Trach and in other areas under contest throughout MR-4.
-This air support had a significant impact on the final outcome of the PAVN/VC offensive.
+This air support had a significant impact on the outcome of the PAVN/VC offensive.
 Without it, it is doubtful that the ARVN ground forces would have been able to defeat so decisively the large PAVN/VC forces engaged in these battle areas.